 It was also the first tree to sprout and grow after the Flood and gave Noah hope for the future.

-The promise of the dove’s olive branch was a new beginning for humanity, peace and reconciliation with God, renewal, and revival.
+The promise of the dove’s olive branch was a new beginning for humanity, a symbol of peace and reconciliation with God, renewal, and revival.
 The slow and hearty growth of the olive tree also implies establishment and peace.
-Some of the oldest olive trees in the world still grow today in the Garden of Gethsemane on the Mount of Olives.
+Some of the oldest olive trees in the world still grow today in the Garden of Gethsemane on the Mount of Olives near the holy city.

 Click the image below for a downloadable, printable PDF with Bible verses about olives, olive trees and olive oil for further study or for verse mapping.